-Welcome to the Idaho INBRE Bioinformatics Core homepage!
+Welcome to the Idaho INBRE Bioinformatics_Data Science Core homepage!

-- To contact a bioinformatics person at an Idaho INBRE network institution, for help about INBRE or a pointer in the right direction: see this list of bioinformatics contacts in Idaho INBRE
+- Contact a bioinformatics person at an Idaho INBRE network institution, for help about INBRE or a pointer in the right direction.

-- To design a data-intensive experiment in such a way that the downstream analysis answers your research question (up-front bioinformatics planning): see your local Bioinformatics Coordinator, or look for specific services in genomics, proteomics, molecular biology, etc. in the list of core facilities, below.
+- See your local Institutional Bioinformatics Coordinator to design a data-intensive experiment in such a way that the downstream analysis answers your research question (up-front bioinformatics planning).

 - Find specific services in genomics, proteomics, molecular biology, etc. in the list of core facilities listed in the table above.

 To learn about opportunities to support “omics” data collection and analysis, click below and choose the second option, ‘Bioinformatics Technology Access Grant’.

 To find out about Bioinformatics degree programs in Idaho, click below.